backups-obsidian/backup-obsidian-2/100 study-notes/103 Golang/Go - Concurrency.md

 - *Concurrency means independently executing processes* or dealing with multiple things at once, **while parallelism is the simultaneous execution of processes** and require multiple core CPUs.
 - **Concurrency means context switching**.
 	- CPU time is divided between different processes.
+- Most languages were designed with a single processor in mind.

 ## Goroutines
 - A goroutine is a **lightweight thread of execution**